fraterrisus/dragonjars/README.md

 platforms (basically, a bundled version of DOSBOX plus the data files).
 In an effort to not violate their copyright, I will not distribute those data files.
 You can currently buy a copy of _Dragon Wars_ on Steam or GOG for around 10 USD.

+**REALLY important note:** Rebecca "Burger" Heineman, the original developer of _Dragon Wars_, is currently and suddenly sick with cancer and needs help with her medical bills.
+If you're a fan of this game and you're at all able to do so, I urge you to chip in a few bucks at [her GoFundMe](https://www.gofundme.com/f/help-rebecca-ann-heineman-fight-aggressive-cancer) instead of putting anything in my tip jar.

 ## Features

 - All the original EGA graphics and animation, with video scaling selectable as an in-app preference.